 The definition of a retail campaign

 Let’s just clarify what a retail campaign is – because it can be tricky!
-A campaign is a phrase used to describe some kind of activity with specific goals that run for a set amount of time.
+A campaign is a phrase used to describe some kind of activity with specific goals – for example, to increase retail sales – that run for a set amount of time.
 It can, and should, be communicated in multiple channels like social media, emails, and texts.

 Read more: How to work with campaign management in retail

 Guidelines for creating a retail campaign that increase sales in retail